Cosgriffius Skull Replica

 Description

 Cosgriffius Skull Replica measures 17 inches.
-Cosgriffius Skull Replica is museum quality polyurethane resin cast.
-Made in USA.
-Triassic amphibian of the Moenkoepi Formation of Arizona.
+Cosgriffius Skull Replica is museum-quality polyurethane resin cast.
 UCMP 112135- UC Berkeley.
 2-part skull (separate cranium and jaw).
-Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.
+Made in USA.

 Rhadalognathus was a prehistoric crocodile-like amphibian that belongs to the Mastodonsauridae family.
 Not much is known about this creature but it lived in the Triassic period.